What public relations does is not a secret.

 Public Relations Meaning — What Is PR?

-Public Relations (abbreviated “PR”) is the strategic and tactical use of communication to develop and maintain productive relationships with stakeholders, influencers, and publics.
+Public Relations (abbreviated “PR”) is the strategic and tactical use of communication to establish and sustain productive relationships with publics, stakeholders, and influencers.

-PR is sometimes referred to as “Strategic Communications” or simply “Communications.”
-Public relations professionals sometimes jokingly say that PR also stands for “Perception Management” or “Personal Relationships.”
+PR is sometimes called ‘Strategic Communications’ or simply ‘Communications.’
+Public relations professionals sometimes jokingly say that PR also stands for ‘Perception Management’ or ‘Personal Relationships.’

 The PESO model explains the central difference between marketing/advertising and communications/PR: